KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 This phenomenon occurs, because often the skills required to accurately evaluate performance, are likely to be the same skills required to be performative.
 This results in a state, you are both not skilled enough for the task and not skilled enough to catch your mistakes.

-On the opposite side, people who are highly competent
+On the opposite side, people who are highly competent tend to underestimate their abilities, since they assume that task which are easy for them, also must be easy for everyone else.

 End: